playcanvas/developer.playcanvas.com/content/en/tutorials/terrain-generation.md

 // initialize code called once per entity Terrain.prototype.initialize = function() {
     var img = this.heightMap.resource.getSource();
-    var renderModel = this.createTerrainFromHeightMap(img, this.subdivisions);
+    var visualMesh = this.createTerrainFromHeightMap(img, this.subdivisions);
-    var collisionModel = this.createTerrainFromHeightMap(img, this.subdivisions / 2);
+    var collisionMesh = this.createTerrainFromHeightMap(img, this.subdivisions / 2);

-    this.entity.addComponent('model');
-    this.entity.model.model = renderModel;
+    this.entity.addComponent('render', {
+        meshInstances: [new pc.MeshInstance(visualMesh, this.material.resource)]
+    });

     this.entity.addComponent('collision', {
         type: 'mesh'
     });

+    // We still have to create a model resource to create a runtime
+    // collision mesh
+    var node = new pc.GraphNode();
+    var meshInstance = new pc.MeshInstance(node, collisionMesh, this.material.resource);
+    var collisionModel = new pc.Model();
+    collisionModel.graph = node;
+    collisionModel.meshInstances.push(meshInstance);

     this.entity.collision.model = collisionModel;

     this.entity.addComponent('rigidbody', {